Silumina

 Silumina (සිළුමිණ) is a Sinhala language weekly newspaper in Sri Lanka.
 It is published by the Associated Newspapers of Ceylon Limited (Lake House), a government-owned corporation.
-The newspaper commenced publishing in March 30 1930, D. R. Wijewardena being its founder.
+The newspaper commenced publishing in March 30, 1930, D. R. Wijewardena being its founder.
 It currently has a circulation of 265,000.
 Famous novelists like Martin Wickramasinghe have served as its editor.

-Since 20th January 2020, Silumina Editor is Dharman Wickramaratne.
+Since 20 January 2020, Dharman Wickramaratne is the editor.